AllenZ05/AllenZ05/README.md

 I'm Allen, a 1A Computer Engineering Student at the University of Waterloo.
 I have a ton of interests, and I would be lying if I said I always knew what I wanted to do in the future.
 I've always been interested in Software, Hardware, Technology, Space, Business, Management, Sports, History, Medical science and much more.
-However, in May 2023, I decided to pursue Computer Engineering at the University of Waterloo, one of North America's most innovative and top technology schools.
+However, in May 2023 (after much debate), I decided to pursue Computer Engineering at the University of Waterloo, one of North America's most innovative and top technology schools.

 I am currently a Firmware Developer for Waterloo's Formula Electric Design Team: https://github.com/UWaterloo-Formula-Electric
+I develop firmware for the vehicle using C, and create and execute HIL tests with Python

 I have done a few projects recently, including:
 - A movie project using Vue, JS, HTML/CSS, Axios, and Postman, integrating data from the TMDB API.